 We missed out on the opportunity to let go of the bitterness and be happy for the things that are happening now.

 Associating my happiness with only my good days was a big mistake.
 For years, I lived my life always dissatisfied and bitter.

-And chances are since you’re here reading this you too might be feeling the same way…
+Have you asked yourself this question, what makes people happy?
+Chances are, you too might be feeling the same way…

 These things helped me steer my life in a more peaceful and happier direction regardless of the situation — I’m hoping that it will do the same for you!

 They don’t worry about what other people think…